picolibc/picolibc/README.md

 | newlib-io-float             | false   | Enable printf/scanf family float support                                             |
 | newlib-supplied-syscalls    | false   | Enable newlib supplied syscalls                                                      |

-## Building for embedded arm systems
+## Building for embedded RISC-V and ARM systems

-Unlike autotools, which has you specify all of the cross-compilation bits on the command line, meson sticks them in a separate configuration file.
+Meson sticks all of the cross-compilation build configuration bits in a separate configuration file.
 There are a bunch of things you need to set, which the build system really shouldn't care about.
-In any case, you can find the cross-compilation details for the arm-none-eabi toolchain in the cross-arm-none-eabi.txt file:
+Example configuration settings for RISC-V processors are in cross-riscv32-unknown-elf.txt:

+    [binaries]
+    c = 'riscv32-unknown-elf-gcc'
+    ar = 'riscv32-unknown-elf-ar'
+    as = 'riscv32-unknown-elf-as'

+    [host_machine]
+    system = ''
+    cpu_family = ''
+    cpu = ''
+    endian = ''

+Settings for ARM processors are in cross-arm-none-eabi.txt:

     [binaries]
     c = 'arm-none-eabi-gcc'